chill501/Nano_Hack/README.md

 	Pseudomonas protegens CHA0, complete genome                          2645    2645   87%    0.0    82%
 	Pseudomonas fluorescens sensor kinase GacS (gacS) gene, complete cds 2645   2645    87%    0.0    82%

-This identifies the presence of the pME3258 genome with a Gacs insert.
+This identifies the presence of the pME6010 genome with a Gacs insert - 5 reads came up.

-*This was repeated to identify reads which span the GFP insert and the pME6010 plasmid backbone and pUC18 plasmids with a Gacs insert*
+**find_gacs_in_pME6010.py** can be easily modiifed to search for seq present in reads which cover both plasmid and insert.

 ### EMBOSS Backtranseq